miwurster/poc-tosca-light/README.md

 Both development and user documentation is rendered at <https://eclipse.github.io/winery/>.
 The source for the documentation can be found at [docs/](docs).

-## Running Winery

-### Running via Docker

-1. `docker build -t winery .`.
-   In case, there are issues, you can also try `docker build --no-cache -t winery .`
-2. `docker run -p 8080:8080 winery` to run Winery on <http://localhost:8080>

-You can also use the pre-built image and bin it to a local repository:

-    docker run -it -p 8080:8080 -v $(pwd):/var/opentosca/repository opentosca/winery

 ## Acknowledgements